Division Director, Teacher Education

 Las Cruces, NM 88003-8001

-Rick Marlatt is Assistant Professor of Curriculum and Instruction in Secondary English Language Arts Education at New Mexico State University.
-He received graduate degrees from the University of California, Riverside and the University of Nebraska-Lincoln and is an interdisciplinary scholar studying the intersectionality of literacy, language, and culture.
-His work bridges the fields of English education, creative writing, literacy, technology, literature, and cultural studies.
-His recent interests include the promotion of critical digital pedagogy for English teachers, incorporation of poetry writing into secondary teacher education courses, and the implementation of video games to enhance literature study for high school students.
-His most recent work appears in Anthropology & Education Quarterly, Journal of Adolescent & Adult Literacy, and the International Journal of Teaching and Learning in Higher Education.
-In addition to sharing his research in publications and at conferences, he is the author of three poetry collections: November Father from Finishing Line Press; Desired Altitude, winner of the Standing Rock Cultural Arts Poetry Award, and How We Fall Apart, winner of the Seven Circle Press Poetry Award.
-He regularly publishes works of literary criticism and has also earned film credits for screenwriting and art direction.
+Rick Marlatt serves as Interim Division Director for Teacher Education and Co-Director of the School of Teacher Preparation, Administration, and Leadership at New Mexico State University.
+As an Assistant Professor of English Language Arts and Literacy, he received the College of Education’s Emerging Scholar Award in 2018 and was nominated for the Patricia Christmore Teaching Award in 2019.
+Marlatt received his MFA from the University of California, Riverside and his Ph.D. from the University of Nebraska-Lincoln.
+His work bridges the fields of teacher education, creative writing, digital literacies, literature study, and sociocultural theory.
+His recent interests include the cultivation of critical digital pedagogy in secondary English, incorporation of poetry writing into preservice teacher education, and the implementation of video games and virtual reality technology to enhance literature study and literacy identities for adolescents.
+His most recent work appears in English Journal, Journal of Education, Journal of Adolescent & Adult Literacy, and Action in Teacher Education.
+He is also the author of three poetry collections: November Father, from Finishing Line Press; Desired Altitude, winner of the Standing Rock Cultural Arts Poetry Award, and How We Fall Apart, winner of the Seven Circle Press Poetry Award.
+He regularly publishes works of literacy research and literary criticism and has also earned film credits for screenwriting and art direction.
+Dr. Marlatt is a member of several national and international professional organizations including the National Council for Teachers of English, Literacy Research Association, Academy of American Poets, and the Society for Information Technology and Teacher Education.
 He lives in Las Cruces, New Mexico.

 Ph.D.
 University of Nebraska-Lincoln